Background pattern

 Resistant partial epilepsy

-Inchildrenthe dose is based on age and weight.
-The recommended starting dose for treatment is 40 milligrams per kilogram of body weight per day.
-The following table indicates the number of packets to be administered to children depending on their body weight.
+In children, the dose is based on age and weight.
+The recommended starting dose is 40 milligrams per kilogram of body weight per day.
+The following table shows the number of sachets to be administered to children depending on their body weight.
 Remember that this is only a guide.
 The child's doctor will decide whether to prescribe a slightly different dose.

-The recommended starting dose for infants with West Syndrome (infantile spasms) is 50 milligrams per kilogram of body weight per day, although higher doses may be administered in some cases.
+The recommended starting dose for infants with West syndrome (infant spasms) is 50 milligrams per kilogram of body weight per day, although sometimes higher doses may be administered.

 Method of administration